 Basecamp is presented as a comprehensive solution for companies.
 The user interface is as neat and intuitive as Trello, but the individual functions are much more complete, to the detriment of the ease of getting used to the tool.
 Basecamp is suitable for all types of equipment, small and large.
 Due to the wide range of functions, some training is required to use the platform efficiently.
 However, this learning may be worth it: Basecamp is powerful project management software.
 In return, Basecamp only works with payment plans, with a 30-day free trial period.

-From the team page you access all the essential functions and a personalized and drop-down daily feed that summarizes the most important news and tasks of the day for the team.
+From the team page, you access all the essential functions and a personalized and drop-down daily feed that summarizes the most important news and tasks of the day for the team.
 Features you’ll find include chat rooms designed for fast communication, more extensive content-sharing forums, to-do lists and a structured work calendar, media center, and automatic billing.
 The project pages are almost identical to the team pages.

 You can use the top navigation bar to send short messages to members (“pings”).
 Just like on social media, there is also a notification button, which can be customized.

 In the case of Wrike, the resemblance to Slack is striking.
-Both project management applications have a similar design and are committed to subdivision of chat channels.
+Both project management applications have a similar design and are committed to the subdivision of chat channels.
 However, while Slack is optimized for communication between workers, Wrike wants to offer a wide range of services for teams and companies.
 In fact, Wrike is much more comprehensive, and therefore not as suitable for beginners as Slack.
 The free version is only available for 14 days.

 In view mode, Wrike has features that are very similar to Trello.
-Here you can also create lists with cards that can be adjusted in the detail view in various ways, so that employees with administrator permissions can assign and define subtasks.
-These cards can be dragged and dropped to easily generate an easy to understand workflow.
+Here you can also create lists with cards that can be adjusted in the detail view in various ways so that employees with administrator permissions can assign and define subtasks.
+These cards can be dragged and dropped to easily generate an easy-to-understand workflow.
 Wrike appears to have copied many of its competing design features, which has a positive effect on tool performance and clarity, sometimes at the expense of usability.
 Compared to its competitors, Wrike is a fairly expensive platform for both small teams and midsize companies.
 Smaller teams of up to 10 people tend to find cheaper apps among competing solutions.
 After all, many of Wrike’s features, such as analytics tools and workflow management, only become important to midsize or large businesses.